Sinop, Mato Grosso

 Sinop is a city in the Brazilian state of Mato Grosso.
-The fourth-largest city in the state, its population in 2020 is estimated at more than 146,005 inhabitants, placing Sinop in 229th place in Brazil.
-It has an area of 3194.339 km ².
+The fourth-largest city in the state, its population in 2022 is estimated at 196,312 inhabitants, placing Sinop in 155th place in Brazil.
+It has an area of 3194.339 km².
 A Sivam radar has been installed for monitoring the Amazon Basin.
 Also Embrapa has a branch in Sinop, the only one in the state of Mato Grosso.
 It is known as the Capital of Nortão, a major city of northern Mato Grosso.

 Geography

 Sinop is located in the northwest of the Midwest region of Brazil, in the north of Mato Grosso, in the micro-region of Sinop.
 Located at latitude 11 º 50'53 " South and longitude 55 ° 38'57" West.